karyateguh/Prediction-of-price-rice-in-DKI-Jakarta/README.md

 ## Modelling

-* The model model2 consists of a Bidirectional LSTM layer with 100 units, set to return sequences (i.e., all hidden states) for additional layers to process.
+* The model2 consists of a Bidirectional LSTM layer with 100 units, set to return sequences (i.e., all hidden states) for additional layers to process.
 * The second Bidirectional LSTM layer has return_sequences=False because it outputs the final hidden state, which is then connected to a fully connected layer with a single unit (for a single value prediction).
 * Dropout layers are added between the LSTM layers to mitigate overfitting by randomly setting some units to zero during training.
 * The lr_schedule function adjusts the learning rate after 20 epochs, reducing it by a factor of 0.1.
 This learning rate decay can help the model converge to a minimum with more stability after initial rapid progress.